Mod $p$ sheaves on Witt flags: Global +-regularity and inversion of adjunction

 \begin{definition} We say that the boundary pair $(X,\Delta)$ is asymptotically globally $+$-regular if for all subboundaries $\Delta'<\Delta$, the pair $(X,\Delta')$ is globally $+$-regular in the usual sense. \end{definition}

-Note that we do not here the condition applies to all smaller subboundaries, because global $+$-regularity is stable under parallelipepides, unlike ampleness.
+Note that here the condition applies to all smaller subboundaries, because global $+$-regularity is stable under parallelipipeds, unlike ampleness.
 We can safely ignore a corresponding asymptotic notion of pure global $+$-regularity along a prime divisor, as the criterion for inversion of adjunction now takes the following form.

 \begin{corollary} Let $X$ be a connected normal proper $k$-scheme, $S\subset X$ a normal prime divisor, and $B$ a boundary with components different from $S$.
 If $(X,S+B)$ is asymptotically purely $\mathbb{Q}$-Fano along $S$ and $(S,B|_S)$ is asymptotically globally $+$-regular, then $(X,S+B)$ is asymptotically globally $+$-regular. \end{corollary}